The West Moreton Health Master Plan will help ensure we continue to meet the healthcare needs of our growing and diverse community.

 Where will the entrances and exits be for this unit?

 The entry and exit points for vehicles for the unit is off Kallara Avenue, to make sure emergency service vehicles are not blocked by turning traffic or congestion on Chelmsford Avenue.

-Construction of the facility is expected to begin in 2021 and continue for two years until late 2022.
+The facility is expected to open in late 2022.